SapphireServer/ffxiv-actions/readme.md

 Originally based on the work of [Ravahn](https://github.com/ravahn/) for his ACT plugin.

 ## Folder Structure
-All files exist in the actions directory.
-Said actions belong in a folder that represents what _class_ or _job_ they belong to, outside of 2 exceptions being role actions and limit breaks.
+All files exist in the `actions` directory.
+Said actions belong in a folder that represents what _class_ or _job_ they belong to.

 For example, the action `Fast Blade` is shared by both Gladiator and Paladin, but the origin class is Gladiator so it goes in the `gladiator` folder, not anywhere else.